How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 AI systems can detect basic emotions through facial recognition and voice analysis but struggle with complex emotional states and empathy.

-Interesting fact: AI’s accuracy in emotion recognition is around 80%, whereas human accuracy is approximately 95%.
+Reality check: AI’s accuracy in emotion recognition is around 80%, whereas human accuracy is approximately 95%.

 …so far so good, and now let’s shift our attention to the bottlenecks: